Everything we know about mass shooting along Mardi Gras parade route in New Orleans

 “Whether he’s the sole shooter or not, we will determine through investigation.”

-The identify of the suspected gunman has not been released, and no motive has been established.
+The identify of the suspected gunman has not been released.

 One eyewitness told WWL there had fights among parade-goers prior to the shooting unfolding that police had broken up.